PmagPy/RockmagPy-notebooks/README.md

 ## About This Repository

 This repository is for the development and demonstration of the `rockmag.py` function module.
 The ultimate goal is to integrate additional functionality for the analysis of rock magnetic experiments into the `pmagpy` package.
-To facilitate development, the intial rockmag.py module is in this repository along with notebooks that use the rockmag.py functions to visualize and analyze data.
+To facilitate development, the initial rockmag.py module is in this repository along with notebooks that use the rockmag.py functions to visualize and analyze data.

 ### Contributing